fazzaamiarso/docusarus-fe-guideline-sandbox/docs/code-editor-setup.md

 # Code Editor Setup
 Here are extensions that we need to setup in our code editor.
 This ensure consistency while developing with different machine.

-We assume that you use are using VSCode.
+We assume that you use are using VSCode or VSCode compatible code editor (cursor, trae).

 ## Mandatory